An assessment will tell us whether a child is eligible to receive services.

 They will decide with you what services would most help.

-We aim to complete initial assessments within 7 working days and may also complete a more detailed Core Assessment within a further 35 working days.
+We aim to complete initial assessments within seven working days and may also complete a more detailed assessment within a further 35 working days.

-To ensure that those most in need get the services first we have to prioritise the way we allocate services.
-The priority areas and the needs are:
+To ensure that those most in need get the services first we have to prioritise the way we allocate services:

 - Priority 1 - child or young person is in immediate risk of harm